Examples not working?

 Work with Conda #

 Conda is a package manager and an environment management system.
 It’s popular, because it simplifies installation of many scientific software tools.
-There are two main distributions of Conda:
+We recommend to use:

 Note: The aim of this document is to give the essential best-practices for working with Conda on Wynton.
 It is not meant to be a complete introduction on how to work with Conda in general.
 A good complement to this document, is the official Conda documentation on Managing environments.

-On Wynton HPC, up-to-date versions of the Miniconda distribution are available via the CBI software stack.
+On Wynton HPC, up-to-date versions of the Miniforge distribution are available via the CBI software stack.
 There is no need for you to install this yourself.
-To load Miniconda v3 with Python 3.9, call:
+To load Miniforge, call:

 This gives access to: